duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

 DuckDB's underlying data types share many similarities with Arrow, so data transfer is quite quick.

 Parquet export performance has improved by 4–5x over the course of the benchmark, with dramatic improvements in versions 0.8.1 (June 2023) and 0.10.2 (April 2024).
-Version 0.8.1 added [parallel parquet writing](https://github.com/duckdb/duckdb/pull/7375) while continuing to preserve insertion order.
+Version 0.8.1 added [parallel Parquet writing](https://github.com/duckdb/duckdb/pull/7375) while continuing to preserve insertion order.

 The change driving the improvement in 0.10.2 was more subtle.
-When exporting strings with high-cardinality, DuckDB decides whether or not to do dictionary compression depending on if it reduces file size.
+When exporting strings with high cardinality, DuckDB decides whether or not to do dictionary compression depending on if it reduces file size.
-In 0.10.2 onward, the [compression ratio is tested after a sample of the values are inserted into the dictionary](https://github.com/duckdb/duckdb/pull/11461), rather than after all values are added.
+From 0.10.2 onward, the [compression ratio is tested after a sample of the values are inserted into the dictionary](https://github.com/duckdb/duckdb/pull/11461), rather than after all values are added.
 This prevents substantial unnecessary processing for high-cardinality columns where dictionary compression is unhelpful.

 #### Exporting Apache Arrow vs. Pandas vs. Parquet